tylerharter/cs320/s21/p5/README.md

 fit in memory (like `log20170101.zip` on your virtual machine).

-The sorting needs to be done **numerically**, so you'll need to convert the IP addresses to integers as [discussed earlier](#ip-data).
+The sorting needs to be done **numerically**, so you'll need to convert the IP addresses to integers as discussed earlier.

 One problem: EDGAR tries to anonymize data, so you see IP addresses like `104.197.32.ihd`.  "ihd" is replacing what was originally digits.

-You should substitute zeros for the anonymizing digits (for example, `104.197.32.000`) so that you can convert the IPs to ints with the StackOverflow example.
+You should substitute zeros for the anonymizing digits (for example, `104.197.32.000`) so that you can convert the IPs to ints with `netaddr.IPAddress`.

 The substitution could be done with `re.sub`, among other ways.
 The substitution should only occur for sorting, and the `104.197.32.ihd` should be what is written to the output zip file.

 **Important Note:** Whatever sorting method you choose to use should be **_stable_**.
 A sorting algorithm is stable if, in the case of ties, it preserves the original